- History

 - Rennet (an enzyme)

-- Is not good for your dog
+- Is NOT good for your

-Health Benefits
+4.2 Health Benefits of Cheese

 - Eating cheese in an aid in fighting periodontal disease;